tomjhinton/SEI-project03-fork/README.md

 ## Future features

 * Currently the SearchBar only filter for a match in the even title.
-Ideally this should search the event venue and description aswell and would be something to add in the future.
+Ideally this should search the event venue and description as well and would be something to add in the future.
 * We would like to enable users to message each other.
   * For users to message each other then they would need to sign up.
-This leads to the requirement of two diferenent types of users, and thus models in the database: event organisers and regular users.
+This leads to the requirement of two different types of users, and thus models in the database: event organisers and regular users.